DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - `event_size` (String) The size to use to display an event.
 Valid values are `s`, `l`.
 - `live_span` (String) The timeframe to use when displaying the widget.
 Valid values are `1m`, `5m`, `10m`, `15m`, `30m`, `1h`, `4h`, `1d`, `2d`, `1w`, `1mo`, `3mo`, `6mo`, `1y`, `alert`.
+- `show_year` (Boolean) Whether to show the year in the date column of the widget or not.
 - `tags_execution` (String) The execution method for multi-value filters, options: `and` or `or`.
 - `title` (String) The title of the widget.
 - `title_align` (String) The alignment of the widget's title.
 Valid values are `center`, `left`, `right`.